List of public art in Austin, Texas

 List of public artworks in Austin, Texas, U.S.

 The city of Austin, Texas, in the United States, has an extensive public art collection.
 Many public artworks are installed at the Texas State Capitol, the Texas State Cemetery, and on the University of Texas at Austin campus.

+The Art in Public Places program was established by the Austin City Council in 1985.
+By ordinance, up to 2 percent of eligible capital improvement project budgets is allocated toward commission and acquiring visual artwork for the city's civic spaces.